How Much Do Wedding Dress Alterations Cost?

 Does It Cost More to Alter a Wedding Dress?

-As we mentioned earlier, wedding dress alterations will likely cost you more than alterations to your everyday attire.
+As we mentioned earlier, the average price for wedding dress alterations will likely be more than alterations to your everyday attire.
 They may also cost more than bridesmaid dress alterations and suit alterations, and there are a few key reasons for this.
 Lennie explains that modifications to wedding gowns should only be handled by an experienced wedding dress seamstress.
 "That seamstress usually has many years of expertise and therefore the rate will be higher to compensate them appropriately," she says.
 "Bridal gowns are also constructed in a way that is very different from everyday clothing–there are many layers, seams and fabric types that go into each gown," she adds.
 However, Lennie reveals that the main reason for the difference in cost is the amount of time that is required to alter a gown compared to altering everyday wear.